Ek Aastha Aisi Bhee

 Ek Aastha Aisi Bhee is an Indian Hindi television drama, produced by Shoonya Square Productions.
-The series starred Tina Ann Philip and Kanwar Dhillon.
-It premiered on 3 April 2017 on Star Plus and aired from Monday through Saturday during the Star Plus Dopahar (afternoon) programming block.
+The series starred Tina Philip and Kanwar Dhillon.
+It premiered on 3 April 2017 on StarPlus and aired from Monday through Saturday during the Star Plus Dopahar (afternoon) programming block.
 The series ended on 30 September 2017 with the discontinuation of the Star Plus Dopahar block.

 Plot

 The series revolves around Aastha, an atheist girl from Manali, who gets married into a very religious family in Kolkata and tries to save the family from Guru Maa's ploys.
 Aastha's and Shiv's love is meant to be.
 Radhika, Shiv's ex-girlfriend comes and destroys their love by creating misunderstandings between them.
 Shiv wants Aastha to stop his marriage with Radhika.
 But Aastha thinks that if Shiv loves her he will not marry Radhika.
 Shiv and Aastha love each other a lot but are unable to tell each other.
 Radhika and Gurumas plan fails when Astha exposes Radhika through the use of a recorder.
 During their engagement, Astha uses technology to show how Radhika conspired against the whole family to obtain her interest.
 After Radhika is exposed, gurumaa says that she wants to do 'aarti' before she leaves the household to which the members retaliate.
 But, on Asthas convincing, the family members agree.
 Gurumaa gives prashad which contains sleeping pills.
 In the parallel scene, Radhika comes in Asthas room and holds her up against the wall with a knife.
 Arguments continue between Lakshmi, Gurumaa and others.
 Eventually, Shiv rescues Astha under the pretext of marrying Radhika.
 The show ends on a happy note that a person's character cannot be judged based on their religious views.
 An atheist person can be a good human and a religious person can be a bad human.